amyzyck/AmyZyck_Notebook/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md

 Clipping fragment:
 1. Label the side of a bead tube with the coral fragment's sample ID number, your initials, and today's date.
 Label the cap of the bead tube with the coral ID number.
-2. Add 1000 uL of RNA/DNA shield to the tube.
+2. Add 1000 μl of RNA/DNA shield to the tube.
 3. Remove desired fragment from -80 &deg;C freezer.
 4. Using sterilized clippers, clip off 3-4 small pieces and place all the pieces into the 1.5 mL microcentrifuge tube.
 RNA/DNA shield needs to cover the fragments.